 Since the workshop program began, we have been fortunate to receive funding and other support from a number of sources.
 Current and past funding sources include the following awards:

-- National Science Foundation awards to Dr. Kevin Luhman and Dr. Eric Feigelson
+- National Science Foundation awards to Dr. Niel Brandt, Dr. Kevin Luhman, and Dr. Eric Feigelson

 - National Science Foundation Earth and Space Science Partnership